geocomplexity/SwoCMetaURL/Code.md

-## 1. Access data and install packages
+## 1. Access data and import packages
 ```
 ### Import packages for data access and analysis
 ### Meta-specific libraries